 It’s important to carefully choose where to stay in Bangkok.
 The aim is a central location so that you don’t spend any of your precious time travelling between attractions.
 Even if you’re spending 3 days in Bangkok, it’s important to situate yourself near all the best things to do in Bangkok this weekend.

-Whether you want to stay in the bustling city, or a more rural location, Bangkok as the perfect place for you.
+Whether you want to stay in the bustling city centre or a more rural location, Bangkok is the perfect place for you.
 Once you’ve decided on the best area in Bangkok stay, the next step is booking the right accommodation for your travel style.
-There are hostels, flophouses and hostels in Bangkok for all comers.
+There are hotels, guesthouses and hostels in Bangkok for all types of visitors.

 Our Favourite Hostel – Here Hostel

 - Located in central Bangkok

-This wonderful hostel is perfect for travelers who like to socialize and make friends with fellow guests.
-The hostel is also close to the party district for those who are planning an active nightlife.
+This wonderful hostel is perfect for travellers who like to socialise and make friends with fellow guests.
+It’s also close to the party district for those who are planning an active nightlife.
+This hostel is smashing.

 Our Favourite Budget Hotel – Lamphuhouse Bangkok

-- Located a few roads from Khao San shopping area
+- Located a few roads from Khao San Road

 - Safe in every room for personal belongings

-The rooms are simple but neat and provide you with everything you need for your weekend in Bangkok.
+The rooms here are simple but neat and provide you with everything you need for your weekend in Bangkok.
 The staff is friendly and very accommodating, which makes the stay very pleasant.

 Our Favorite Splurge Hotel – Amari Watergate Bangkok